Skip to content

 Julia Haines joins the Anthropology Department as a tenure-track assistant professor.
 She will teach classes on historical archaeology and archaeological case studies.

 Prior to joining Syracuse University, Haines was a Mellon Postdoctoral Fellow with the Society for Humanities and Department of Anthropology at Cornell University.
-During her time as a fellow, she worked on publishing her research on the archaeology of indentured South Asian laborers who lived and worked on the Bras d’Eau Sugar estate in Mauritania during the 19th century.
+During her time as a fellow, she worked on publishing her research on the archaeology of indentured South Asian laborers who lived and worked on the Bras d’Eau Sugar estate in Mauritius during the 19th century.

-Haines’s research focuses on the intersection of inequality, community identities, and landscapes.
+Haines’s research focuses on the intersection of inequality, community identities and landscapes.
 She examines the historical changes to the identities and political ecologies of enslaved and indentured plantation laborers and communities on Mauritius, an island in the Indian Ocean, from the 18th through the mid-20th centuries.
 Her most recent publication, “Archaeology in the Fourth Dimension: Studying Landscapes with Multitemporal PlanetScope Satellite Data,” was published in the Journal of Archaeological Method Theory.

 Haines earned a Ph.D. in 2019 and an M.A. in 2014, both from the University of Virginia, and a B.A. in 2009 from the University of Chicago.